AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 The Adobe Experience Platform [!DNL Query Service] provides a user interface that can be used to write and execute queries, view previously executed queries, and access queries saved by users within your IMS Organization.
 To access the UI within [Adobe Experience Platform][platform-ui], select **[!UICONTROL Queries]** in the left navigation.

-## Query Editor
+## [!DNL Query Editor]

-The Query Editor enables you to write and execute queries without using an external client.
-Click **[!UICONTROL Create Query]** to open the Query Editor and create a new query.
-You can also access the Query Editor by selecting a query from the *[!UICONTROL Log]* or *[!UICONTROL Browse]* tabs.
-Selecting a previously executed or saved query will open the Query Editor and display the SQL for the selected query.
+The [!DNL Query Editor] enables you to write and execute queries without using an external client.
+Click **[!UICONTROL Create Query]** to open the [!DNL Query Editor] and create a new query.
+You can also access the [!DNL Query Editor] by selecting a query from the *[!UICONTROL Log]* or *[!UICONTROL Browse]* tabs.
+Selecting a previously executed or saved query will open the [!DNL Query Editor] and display the SQL for the selected query.

 ![Image](../images/queries/ui-overview/overview.png)

-Query Editor provides editing space where you can begin typing a query.
+[!DNL Query Editor] provides editing space where you can begin typing a query.
 As you type, the editor autocompletes SQL reserved words, tables, and field names within tables.
-When finished writing your query, click **[!UICONTROL Play]** to run the query.
+When finished writing your query, click the **Play** button to run the query.
 The *[!UICONTROL Console]* tab below the editor shows what [!DNL Query Service] is currently doing, indicating when a query has been returned.
 The *[!UICONTROL Result]* tab, next to the Console, displays query results.
-See the [Query Editor guide][query-editor] for more information on using the query editor.
+See the [Query Editor guide][query-editor] for more information on using the [!DNL Query Editor].

 ![Image](../images/queries/ui-overview/query-editor.png)